nats-io/nats-connector-redis/README.md

 ## Summary

 The NATS Redis publish subscribe connector is provided to facilitate the bridging of NATS and Redis Publish/Subscribe.
-See [NATS Connector](https://github.com/nats-io/nats-connector-framework) for more information.
+See [The NATS Connector Framework](https://github.com/nats-io/nats-connector-framework) for more information.

 Documentation can be found [here](http://nats-io.github.io/nats-connector-redis).